PhrontHQ/mod/teach/concepts/data-validation/strategy.md

 A `ValidationError` object would likely contain three key pieces of information:

 -   `message`: The user-facing error message, translated into the current language.
--   `validationProperties`: An array of property object descriptor involved in the validation failure.
 -   `rule`: The validation rule object descriptor that failed (e.g., `isMandatory`, `min`, or a custom rule like `endDateAfterStartDate`).

 #### Example 1: Basic Mandatory Field Error